YOUNG EAP BLOG | PROTECTING CHILDREN FROM TOBACCO

 (Image Source: World Health Organization)

-ANDREAS TROBISCH is member of young eap.
-He is a paediatric trainee at the university for pediatric and adolescent medicine in graz, austria.
+ANDREAS TROBISCH is member of Young EAP.
+He is a paediatric trainee at the University for Paediatric and Adolescent Medicine in Graz, Austria.